jantman/blog/content/2012/01/secure-rsnapshot-backups-over-the-wan-via-ssh.md

 Slug: secure-rsnapshot-backups-over-the-wan-via-ssh

-Since I moved all of my WAN-facing stuff (mail, web, this blog, svn etc.) to a virtual server with [Linode][], and just have a desktop at home, it's no longer practical to use [Bacula][] for backups.
+Since I moved all of my WAN-facing stuff (mail, web, this blog, svn etc.) to a virtual server with [Linode](http://www.linode.com), and just have a desktop at home, it's no longer practical to use [Bacula](http://www.bacula.org/) for backups.
 Linode manages daily and weekly backups through their backup service, but they'll only restore a full filesystem at a time.
 I wanted something that would keep daily and weekly incremental backups long enough that I could find a file changed (or accidentally deleted) a few days or weeks ago.
-Since I'd be backing up to my desktop at home (which is on a residential dynamic IP connection), the logical solution was something using [rsync][].
-Even better than that is the [rsnapshot][] tool, which builds upon rsync and hard links to manage incremental backups with as little disk usage as possible (though I'd certainly recommend excluding log files).
+Since I'd be backing up to my desktop at home (which is on a residential dynamic IP connection), the logical solution was something using [rsync](http://rsync.samba.org/).
+Even better than that is the [rsnapshot](http://rsnapshot.org/) tool, which builds upon rsync and hard links to manage incremental backups with as little disk usage as possible (though I'd certainly recommend excluding log files).

 I'm pretty strict about security.
 Since my home connection has a dynamic IP, things are a bit more complicated - I can't push from the server, I